-What Are Positive False Alarms?
+What Are False Positive Alarms?

 What Does SAR Mean?

-As mentioned above, the Suspicious Activity Report (SAR) is created when Transaction Monitoring detects high-risk behavior.
+Suspicious Activity Report (SAR) is created when Transaction Monitoring detects high-risk behavior.
 Every customer with risky activity will be reviewed frequently.
 If the transaction that seems suspicious has repeated more than once, financial institutions may break the relationship with such customers.
 More than one SAR is created for such customers, which may be of interest to law enforcement.
 In this case, it will most likely cause law enforcement to form a subpoena for records and documents, and processes such as questioning for suspects will also be involved.
 This process will take longer and take time.
 If a SAR file is created for False Positive transactions created by Transaction Monitoring, financial institutions will both have to spend money and waste time.

-Reduce False Positivity Alarms
+Reduce False Positives

 Transaction Monitoring and Screening solutions require the processing and analysis of company data.
 To distinguish correct AML alerts, the data processed should be as simple and straightforward as possible.
 Therefore, companies that organize data based on specific customer information rather than under a single heading will greatly reduce false positives.

 The transaction with different names is one of the main methods criminals use to prevent AML checks.
 Therefore, businesses must create customer profiles suitable for customer data and correctly implement these profiles' verification processes.
 Accordingly, businesses' failure to update customer data (such as name or residence change) may result in false-positive alarms.